Madhu1118/codetech_task.2/README.md

 The project automates the process of generating professional PDF reports from data, making it useful for tasks like business reporting, financial analysis, academic research, and more.
 The generated reports are easy to share and can be customized to suit specific presentation needs.

----

-This README overview provides a clear description of the project's scope, deliverables, and steps to run it.
-It will help users understand the purpose of the project and how to generate automated reports with the provided script.